-After success with the Standish-Ericsson Green Alley, Metro Blooms and residents continued to push forward.
-Metro According to Blooms, approximately 60% average Minneapolis city block drains towards the alley instead of the street, so the alleys have been long recognized as a significant opportunity for stormwater management.
+After success with the Standish-Ericsson Green Alley, Metro Blooms and residents to continued push forward.
+Metro According to Blooms, approximately 60% of the average Minneapolis city block drains towards the alley instead of the street, so the alleys have been long recognized as a significant opportunity for stormwater management.
 Due to current lack of support from the City to install green alleys in the public right of way, Metro Blooms created an workaround-the innovative Blooming Alley program.
 The Blooming Alley program allows a block of residents to install GSI on their private property to capture water before it enters the alley.
 Residents have installed rain gardens in their backyards and permeable pavers at the end of their driveways to reduce runoff flowing to the alley.
 Similar to the Standish-Ericsson Green Alley project, these Blooming Alley projects are supported by multiple funding sources, including the county and watershed organizations.

 This project is one house of many contributing to a Blooming Alley in Minneapolis.
 The project allows drainage from this house and driveway to be captured by permeable pavers and soaks back into the soil before the stormwater enters the alley.

-Photo credit: Metro Blooms
+Photo credit: Metro Blooms alley projects in of Minneapolis, and green alley projects across the country, the City continues to explore partnerships and consider green allev implementation.
+As is the case in Detroit, GSI in alleys presents a number of novel engineering and legal considerations not typical of GSI in other parts of the urban landscape.
+This can create challenges in obtaining project

 Though the City of Minneapolis has not adopted a green alley approach yet, the City has been open to resident feedback and is in support of green infrastructure.
 The City has a green infrastructure coordinator on staff and is making progress on GSI in the rights of way, allowing rain gardens to be installed in boulevards.
-Due to high resident interest in green alleys, the success of these alley projects of Minneapolis, and green alley projects across the country, the City continues to explore partnerships and consider green allev implementation.
-As is the case in Detroit, GSI in alleys presents a number of novel engineering and legal considerations not typical of GSI in other parts of the urban landscape.
-This can create challenges obtaining project approvals for these designs, but as evidenced in the Minneapolis case, an incremental approach can be useful to demonstrate the benefits of green alleys in a measured way.
+Due to high resident interest in green alleys, the success of these approvals for these designs, but as evidenced in the Minneapolis case, an incremental approach can be useful to demonstrate the benefits of green alleys in a measured way.
 This kind of strategy to better understand the performance of green alleys through a private alley project model could be adopted in Detroit to demonstrate the benefits of green alleys to the City.